-All PJM stakeholders can participate in any or all subregional activities on a voluntary basis, with one exception.
-The exception is that the Transmission Owners that comprise each of the various subregions must participate in the Subregional RTEP Committee meeting that includes their area and each Transmission Owner must be present at the TEAC meeting where its Supplemental Projects are presented.
+All RTOPJM stakeholders can participate in any or all subregional activities on a voluntary basis, with one exception.
+The exception is that the Transmission Owners that comprise each of the various subregions must participate in the subregionalSubregional RTEP Committee meeting that includes their area.
+PJM, with stakeholder input, may initiate additional subregional or local review as may and each Transmission Owner must be necessary or beneficial.
+Local meetings or more localized review occurs in the event that PJM, taking into account stakeholder input, decides that it is appropriate to address issues in a forum other than or in addition topresent at the TEAC meeting where its Supplemental Projects are presented.

-PJM will facilitate meetings as necessary of TEAC and Subregional RTEP Committees to review Regional RTEP Projects.
-Subregional RTEP Projects and Supplemental Projects.
+the context PJM will facilitate meetings as necessary of one of TEAC and Subregional RTEP Committees to review Regional RTEP Projects, Subregional RTEP Projects and Supplemental Projects.
 PJM, with stakeholder input, may initiate additional Subregional RTEP Committees meetings consistent with OATT, Attachment M-3 to review and address stakeholder questions or concerns regarding needs or proposed solutions, as may be necessary or beneficial.
-Separate local meetings or more localized reviews may also be held by individual PJM Transmission Owners in the event that the individual Transmission Owner decides that it is a more appropriate way to address local issues.
-In addition to their participation in the TEAC and Subregional RTEP Committees meetings, stakeholders can also provide written comments on the development of the RTEP.
-Written comments can be provided to PJM through the Planning Community on PJM.com.
+Separate local meetings or more localized reviews may also be held by individual PJM Transmission Owners in the event that the initial subregions.individual Transmission Owner decides that it is a more appropriate way to address local issues.
+In addition to their participation in the TEAC and Subregional RTEP CommitteeCommittees meetings, stakeholders can also provide written comments on the development of the RTEP.
+Written comments can be forwarded to RTEP@pjm.com.